 The successful candidate will have a doctoral degree in computer science or a related field at the time of appointment, a rank-appropriate record of academic accomplishments and a proven ability to work collaboratively; a commitment to interdisciplinary research and instruction; and a willingness to expand disciplinary boundaries to address complex technical and societal challenges.
-Tenured faculty are expected to initiate and develop independent research that is internationally recognized for excellence, conscientiously mentor research-oriented graduate students, teach effectively at both graduate and undergraduate levels, and serve the university and their professional communities.
-Successful candidates will also have demonstrated leadership ability and a vision for enhancing HCI research, education, and community at the institutional level.
-The successful candidate will have the opportunity to hold a partial appointment in ICAT, with a corresponding reduced teaching load.
+Tenure-track faculty are expected to initiate and develop independent research that is internationally recognized for excellence, conscientiously mentor research-oriented graduate students, teach effectively at both graduate and undergraduate levels, and serve the university and their professional communities.

-Applicants must apply online at jobs.vt.edu (job number 527326): application materials include a cover letter, curriculum vitae, and contact information for at least three references.
+Applicants must apply online at jobs.vt.edu (job number 527442): application materials include a cover letter, curriculum vitae, and contact information for at least three references.
 In addition, applicants must provide a research statement and a statement of teaching and mentoring philosophy (up to 3 pages each) including the candidate’s ideas for supporting an equitable and inclusive educational environment consistent with the Virginia Tech Principles of Community; specific examples of experiences, activities, and plans will help us identify candidates who can support and extend our university’s commitment to inclusive excellence.
 The position requires occasional travel to professional meetings.
 Review of applications will commence on November 20, 2023 and continue until the position is filled.
-Questions regarding the position should be directed to Dr. Doug A. Bowman at email@example.com, 540-231-9195.
+Questions regarding the position should be directed to Dr. Lenny Heath at email@example.com.

 The department fully embraces Virginia Tech’s commitment to increase faculty, staff, and student diversity; to ensure a welcoming, affirming, safe, and accessible campus climate; to advance our research, teaching, and service mission through inclusive excellence; and to promote sustainable transformation through institutionalized structures.
 Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, or veteran status, or otherwise discriminate against employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees or applicants, or on any other basis protected by law.
 If you are an individual with a disability and need an accommodation, please contact the Human Resources Services Center at firstname.lastname@example.org or at (540) 231-9331 at least 10 days prior to the visit.